Larsvanderlaan/causalGLM-depreciated-/README.md

 ## Is this like double-machine-learning?
 Yes, but with additional properties.
 TMLE is a substitution and maximum-likelihood estimator and therefore respects the constraints of the statistical model and tries to listen to the data as much as possible.
 This can lead to substantially improved finite-sample performance especially in certain real-world settings with model misspecification and positivity/imbalance issues (Porter et al., 2012).

+In addition, TMLE seems to provide robust estimates even when high dimensional parametric models are chosen.
+In such settings, the high dimensional estimating equations used in DML can be unstable and lack solutions or have many solutions.
+TMLE gets around such convergence/optimization issues by utilizing the robustness of maximum likelihood estimation.

 We support sample-splitting/cross-fitting through the tlverse/sl3 machine-learning pipeline which can be passed into all the implemented methods to specify machine-learning algorithms.
 (By default, robust machine-learning is performed so user specification is not necessary.)